 We are a publicly traded Delaware limited partnership formed in conjunction with our initial public offering in June 1996.
 We are engaged in the retail and wholesale marketing of propane and related appliances and services.
-We believe that we are the fourth largest retail marketer of propane in the United States, currently serving more than 650,000 customers from over 300 customer service locations in 31 states.
+We believe that we are the fourth largest retail marketer of propane in the United States, currently serving more than 650,000 customers from nearly 300 customer service locations in 29 states.
 Our operations extend from coast to coast, with concentrations in the western, upper midwestern, northeastern, and southeastern regions of the United States.
 U.S. Propane, L.P. serves as our general partner and U.S. Propane, L.L.C. serves as the general partner of U.S. Propane, L.P.
 We are also a wholesale propane supplier in the southwestern and southeastern United States and in Canada, the latter through participation in M-P Energy Partnership.
 M-P Energy Partnership is a Canadian partnership in which we own a 60% interest through our subsidiary M-P Oils, Ltd., which is engaged in lower-margin wholesale marketing activities and also supplies our northern U.S. locations.
-Prior to January 2004, our operations in the state of Nevada and a portion of California were conducted through a California general partnership, Bi-State Propane, in which we owned a 50% interest through our subsidiary Heritage-Bi State, L.L.C.
-In January 2004, Heritage-Bi State, L.L.C. acquired 100% of the assets of Bi-State Propane and continues to conduct those operations under the tradename Bi-State Propane.
+Our operations in the state of Nevada and a portion of California are conducted through a California general partnership, Bi-State Propane, in which we own a 50% interest through our subsidiary Heritage-Bi State, L.L.C.
 Our partnership agreement limits our general partner's fiduciary duties to our unitholders and restricts the remedies available for actions taken by our general partner that might otherwise constitute breaches of fiduciary duty.